Persian mythology: Iranian mythology in the Islamic period

 Simurgh on the portal of Nodir Devonbegi Madrasah (1622-1623), Bukhara, Uzbekistan.
 In the literature of Sufism, Simurg and many other Iranian myths play a prominent role.

 After Islam came to Iran, many Iranian myths were discarded or at least fell out of favor.
 Myths related to creation, actions of gods and supernatural forces in general, and predictions related to the end of the world are among them.
 Contrary to the mentioned cases, the deeds of mythological characters were transferred to modern Persian in the form of epics and preserved to a large extent.
 As the greatest epic work of Iranian history, Ferdowsi's Shahnameh was written in the Islamic era.
 In terms of literature and epic, Shahnameh has great superiority over all the works of the previous eras.
 Some Iranians even tried to establish a kind of equivalent relationship between the mythological figures of these two completely different frameworks.
 So the time, place and mythological characters of the two mythological systems, Iranian and Semitic, were mixed up; For example, in Iranian mythology, the parents of man are Ayudamen (or Meshia) and Meshiani.
 In the Islamic era, some people equated Ayudamen with Adam, who is the first of the people in Semitic mythology, and it is the same.
 Along with the intermingling of Iranian and Semitic mythology, which increased with the passage of time, Iranian mythology continued to live and evolve among the Zoroastrian minority.
 One of the most important developments was the changes that took place in the predictions about the end of time.
 There were more references to the Tazi raiders and the new religion of the conquerors.

+Analysis

+According to certain scholars, the Iranian mythology of ancient Persia displayed utopian thought.
+Although al-Farabi was the first Iranian thinker to consciously conceptualize an idea of utopia in his work, Iranian still paid special attention to utopia in ancient times.
+The Pishdadian and Kayanian dynasties, two mythological dynasties of Iran, encapsulate utopian thinking in ancient Persia.
+This is exemplified in multiple ways.
+For instance, Jamshid was said to have ruled seven lands, dominated by both fairies and humans.
+Typically, the kings who achieved mighty power in these mythological dynasties succedded in creating a utopia, obtaining Khvarenah through God.
+This is also displayed in the Bundahishn.
+According to scholar Sangdeghi: "Jamshid was the first person to offer Haoma to Ahura Mazda before Zarathustra.
+Jamshid had the highest degree of khvarenah among those who were born.
+Jamshid was not only a king but also a religious leader, and he could be called king-mobad."
+Kings who turned away from God in their arrogance were said to have lost their powers because of losing their Khvarenah.